- Undergraduate Information

 Becky Gorley (2010)

-Capstone Project: "Listening to College Hill" uncovered the local narrative of residents who live in the North St. Louis City neighborhood of College Hill and revealed how the dominant narrative of the media is a social deterrant and economically detrimental to residents, outsiders and investors.
+Capstone Project: "Listening to College Hill" uncovered the local narrative of residents who live in the North St. Louis City neighborhood of College Hill and revealed how the dominant narrative of the media is a social deterrent and economically detrimental to residents, outsiders and investors.
 The local narrative needs to be strengthened, shared and listened to in order for real understanding and just investment of a neighborhood like College HIll.

 I did a Social Work practicum at Queen of Peace Center and began researching and meeting residents from the neighborhood where QOPC has a recovery home for pregnant and parenting women.
 I began to weave my interests in sociocultural history and social justice issues to form a base for community organizing.
 I developed meaningful relationships with residents and applied for a grant to do community based work to address substance abuse through QOPC.
 I began doing this work in July 2011 after receiving the grant.